The Good Scout

-The Good Scout is an American animated short film produced by Ub Iwerks and featuring Willie Whopper.
+The Good Scout is an American animated short film directed by Ub Iwerks and featuring Willie Whopper.
 It has a copyright date of September 1, 1934.
+It is known for being the first Metro-Goldwyn-Mayer film in which Bosko makes an appearance.

 Summary

 At Boy Scout Headquarters, a troop leader blows a bugle call summoning his charges to discuss their daily good turns.
 The boys line up, Willie's turn coming after his Cantonese- and Yiddish-speaking comrades deliver their incomprehensible tales.
 Willie narrates his derring-do:

 Clad in a sailor suit, young Willie saves a dog from a cruel prank by severing some tin cans that have been tied to his tail by a string; several other dogs with the same problem follow at the first's direction, but Willie must dash off to help a poor waif whose newspapers have been stolen by a bruiser in a beret.
 Willie steps between the two and commands the bully to let the lad alone.
 The big fellow cries after Willie punches him in the face and takes back the papers, but the scrawny victim, now sympathizing with his old tormentor, punches Willie into the street and walks off hand-in-hand with the battered brute.